UCL winner Achraf Hakimi reportedly dating ex-wife of his former PSG teammate

 “She knows him from Mauricio’s time at PSG.
 It seems she is with the Moroccan Hakimi.
 I’m following the story, finding out how it all began.”
 Latorre stated.

-So far, neither Wanda Nara nor Achraf Hakimi have commented on the swirling rumors which is also covered by Paparazzi.
+So far, neither Wanda Nara nor Achraf Hakimi has commented on the swirling rumours, which was also covered by Paparazzi.

 Nara has since returned to Milan and maintained her usual social media presence without directly addressing the speculation.